sahilalamgir/sahilalamgir/README.md

 <h1 align="center">Hi 👋, I'm Sahil Alamgir</h1>
 <h3 align="center">I'm an 18 year old software developer, focused on leveraging cutting-edge technologies to build ideas that can have an impact.
-I'm particularly interested in data science, machine learning, and natural language processing!</h3>
+I'm particularly interested in data science, machine learning, and artificial intelligence in general!</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">